tendermint/tendermint/docs/tutorials/go-built-in.md

 if the transaction is acceptable.
 In our new application, let's implement some basic validation for the transactions it will receive.

-For our KV store application, a transaction is a string like `key=value`, giving a key and value to write to the store.
+For our KV store application, a transaction is a string with the form `key=value`, indicating a key and value to write to the store.

 Add the following helper method to `app.go`: